 The piranha is a small to medium sized fish that lives in rivers and lakes of South America.
 They have also been introduced to some rivers and lakes in North America and Kaptai Lake in Bangladesh.
-The name piranha means “fish tooth” in the indigenous languages of the Amazon.
+The name piranha means “fish tooth” in some indigenous languages of the Amazon.
 The exact number of species of piranha is unknown, but is estimated at over 30.
-Read more about these sharp toothed creatures of the Amazon.

 First the Stats…

 Scientific name: Pygocentrus

 1.)
 These fish are typically thought of as voracious, blood thirsty killers that attack anything that lands in the water.
 However, they are actually omnivores (feed on plant and animal matter) that, especially in captivity, are actually quite shy.
 I still don’t recommend taking a dip with a school of them though.

 2.)
 They typically feed on snails, aquatic animals, fish, plants, seeds, and fruit.
 However, they will also happily eat mammals that fall into the water.